Our Blog

 April 10th, 2024

-You’ve decided—now’s the time to talk to Dr. Paul Bourque, Dr. Kathy Russell, Dr. Brien Stackhouse, and Dr. Magda Barnard about straighter teeth and a better bite.
+You’ve decided—now’s the time to talk to Dr. Sidney Mugford about straighter teeth and a better bite.
 So what’s holding you back?
 If you are concerned because you have a missing tooth, don’t let that stop you from making that first appointment.
 Orthodontists today have many options to help you achieve the benefits of a more attractive, and even healthier, smile.

 How can we accommodate a patient with a missing tooth or teeth?
 Because each patient is different, our approach will be tailored to your specific needs.